Australian Model Natasha Oakley Flaunts Chiseled Abs In White Bikini That Leaves Little To The Imagination

-Natasha Oakley is living it up in Greece this summer, and her trip offers the perfect opportunity for her to shows off her incredible figure while also promoting different items from her swimwear line as well.
-Earlier this week, the Australian bombshell took to the popular social media platform to share a sizzling snapshot of herself in a bikini that puts her chiseled abs in full evidence, leaving little to the imagination.
+Natasha Oakley is living it up in Greece this summer, and her trip offers the perfect opportunity for her to show off her incredible figure while also promoting different items from her swimwear line.
+Earlier this week, the Australian bombshell took to the popular social media platform to share a sizzling snapshot of herself in a bikini, which put her chiseled abs on full display, leaving little to the imagination.

-In the photo, Oakley is standing at the foot of a bed somewhere in Santorini — as the geotag she included with her post indicates — while rocking a white two-piece bathing suit that consists of a underwire top with thin straps that go over the model’s shoulders and a low-cut neckline that dip into her chest, putting her cleavage front and center.
+In the photo, Oakley stood at the foot of a bed somewhere in Santorini — as the geotag she included with her post indicated — while rocking a white two-piece bathing suit, which consisted of an underwire top with thin straps that went over the model’s shoulders and a low-cut neckline that dipped into her chest, putting her cleavage front and center.

-The 29-year-old model teamed her top with a pair of matching white bottoms with thick side straps that sit high on her hips and lower at the front, in a way that leaves her incredibly toned stomach of full display.
-As Oakley indicated via the tag she included with her post, the bikini she is wearing is from Monday Swimwear, the brand of swimwear she launched back in 2014 along with friend and business partner Devin Brugman.
+The 29-year-old model teamed her top with a pair of matching white bottoms with thick side straps that sat high on her hips and lower at the front, in a way that left her incredibly toned stomach on full display.
+As Oakley indicated via the tag she included with her post, the bikini was from Monday Swimwear, the brand she launched back in 2014 along with friend and business partner Devin Brugman.

-In the snapshot, Oakley emerges from behind a canopy mosquito net as she spreads it apart.
-The model is posing with one of her arms up and the other stretched to the side as she shoots an intent gaze at the camera with her lips slightly parted.
-The white of the bed linens and mosquito net — as well as her bikini — help accentuate Oakley’s sun-kissed complexion.
+In the snapshot, Oakley emerged from behind a canopy mosquito net as she spread it apart.
+The model posed with one of her arms up and the other stretched to the side as she shot an intent gaze at the camera with her lips slightly parted.
+The white of the bed linens and mosquito net — as well as her bikini — helped to accentuate Oakley’s sun-kissed complexion.

-Oakley is wearing her blonde hair swept over to one side casually and down is large, loose waves that cascade over her shoulders and onto her chest.
+Oakley wore her blonde hair swept over to one side casually and down in large, loose waves, which cascaded over her shoulders and onto her chest.

-As of the time of this writing, the post — which Oakley shared with her 2.1 million Instagram followers — had garnered more than 22,600 likes and upwards of 125 comments within a little over a day of being posted.
+As of the time of this writing, the picture — which Oakley shared with her 2.1 million Instagram followers — has garnered more than 22,600 likes and upwards of 125 comments within a little over a day of being posted.
 Users of the social media platform who are fans of the model took to the comments section to praise her beauty and share their admiration for the model and fashion blogger.

 “LOVE THIS BIKINI!!” one user raved, trailing the comment with a heart eyes emoji.